 Here are a few substitutions you can feel free to make without dramatically changing the resulting Pozole Blanco.

-- Smoked ham hock - the best substitution would be some other cut of bone-in pork: the leftover ham bone from holiday meals or a bone-in pork butt.
+- Smoked ham hock - The best substitution would be some other cut of bone-in pork; the leftover ham bone from holiday meals or a bone-in pork butt as they have the right amount of fat and connective tissue to give the broth richness.
 Just aim for around 2 - 2 ½ pounds of meat, with the weight of the bone included.
-You could also use chicken, turkey, or beef in this recipe, as well as black or pinto beans.
+You could also use chicken or turkey in this recipe.

 If you gotta have that spice, I’ve got your spicy Pozole variation covered!